containerscrew/nflux/docs/local_dev.md

 ## Fedora

 Take a look at the `fedora.yml` configuration file.
 Change the relevant directories to your local path where the nflux code is located.
-Creating an SSH key is optional if you're working locally.
+Creating an SSH key is optional.

 Deploy the machine: